hytechimaging/sammo-boat/README.md

 Some keyboard shortcuts are available in SAMMO-Boat :

-- `Shift+S` : save all tables manually
+- `S` : save all tables manually
-- `Shift+E` : add an entity in environment table
+- `E` : add an entity in environment table
-- `Shift+O` : add an entity in sighting table
+- `O` : add an entity in sighting table
-- `Shift+F` : open follower dialog to add entities in follower table
+- `F` : open follower dialog to add entities in follower table
+- `A` : stop audio recording
 - `Ctrl+Z` : undo last operation
 - `Ctrl+Shift+Z` : redo last canceled operation